Samuel Shullam

 Samuel Shullam was a Jewish physician and historian who flourished in the second half of the 16th century.
-He was of Spanish descent, and after an adventurous life went to Constantinople, where he was supported by Kiera (Esther), who stood high in favor at the court of the sultan.
+He was of Sephardic descent, and after an adventurous life went to Constantinople, where he was supported by Kiera (Esther), who stood high in favor at the court of the sultan.
 At her expense he published, but with many omissions, Abraham Zacuto's Yuḥasin (Constantinople, 1566), to which he added the Arabic chronology of the dynasties by the Syriac historian Gregory Bar-Hebraeus, supplemented by a Turkish history, his own work.
 He published also: